 Examining the residual history may help to isolate the problem to the mean flow or turbulence model.
 Lowering the CFL numbers of the mean-flow and turbulence equations can aid linear and nonlinear convergence, see section B.4.14.
-If the linear system is diverging (the linear system can be examined with the --monitor_linear command line option), increase the number of sweeps or utilize the Krylov projection method linear_projection=.true., see section B.4.15.
+If the linear system is diverging (the linear system can be examined with the --monitor_linear command line option), utilize a more dissipative flux linearization flux_construction_lhs or the Krylov projection method linear_projection=.true., see section B.4.15.

 Try flow field initialization in the problematic region of the domain (e.g., engine plenum), see section B.4.19.
 Start with some first_order_iterations (section B.4.9) or try continuation from less challenging freestream condition (e.g., lower angle of attack, subsonic Mach number).
+The time accurate flow solver may be able to survive initial transients better than the steady solver.